renolteng/NemCommunityClient/README.md

 NCC REST API
 ------------

-The original version of the NCC REST API can be found [here](https://docs.google.com/document/d/10ZVrzuS_krjRF5rMvt5oKl3IS3VOhF_qnn2faZb7KZQ/edit#heading=h.b7iqy3rq17iz).
+The original version of the NCC REST API can be found [here](api.md).

-Unfortunately, the API documentation is out of date.

 Generating JavaDoc Documentation
 --------------------------------